Mitchell Fox leaning on a rail at a concert

 Career Highlights

 The 2025 U Sports University Cup put a bow on everything I’d done at TMU.
-Our team from The Eyeopener travelled to Ottawa and covered not only the TMU Bold’s journey to a fourth-place finish but the entire tournament.
-This all came days before “Blurring the Boundaries” was published, making for a busy, yet unforgettable, weekend.
+Our team from The Eyeopener travelled to Ottawa and covered the whole tournament, including the TMU Bold’s journey to a fourth-place finish, with reporting, photos and social media content.
+This all came just before “Blurring the Boundaries” was published, making for an invigorating weekend.

 During my final semester at TMU, I was fortunate to intern at Maclean’s.
-At the St. Joseph’s Communications, I met journalists I look up to and learned a ton about the inner workings of the Canadian magazine industry.
+At the St. Joseph’s Communications office, I met journalists I look up to and learned a ton about the Canadian magazine industry.

 I am now a regular freelance fact-checker for Maclean’s, checking essays and features covering innovation, politics, healthcare and more.

-Covering the Mississauga Steelheads for Intermission Sports allowed me to harness my skills as an interviewer and writer.
-I curated relationships in the press box and put my skills in reporting, analysis and news writing to work, including reporting on the team’s move to Brampton.
+Covering the Mississauga Steelheads for Intermission Sports allowed me to harness my interviewing and writing abilities.
+I curated relationships in the press box and put my skills in reporting and analysis to work, including surrounding the team’s move to Brampton.